awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 You can use Amazon RDS for Microsoft SQL Server databases to build HIPAA\-compliant applications\.
 You can store healthcare\-related information, including protected health information \(PHI\), under an executed Business Associate Agreement \(BAA\) with AWS\.
 For more information, see [HIPAA Compliance](https://aws.amazon.com/compliance/hipaa-compliance/)\.

 Amazon RDS for SQL Server supports HIPAA for the following versions and editions:
++ SQL Server 2017 Enterprise, Standard, and Web Editions
++ SQL Server 2016 Enterprise, Standard, and Web Editions
-+ SQL Server 2017, 2016, 2014, and 2012: Enterprise, Standard, and Web Editions
++ SQL Server 2014 Enterprise, Standard, and Web Editions
-+ SQL Server 2008 R2: Enterprise Edition
++ SQL Server 2012 Enterprise, Standard, and Web Editions

 To enable HIPAA support on your DB instance, set up the following three components\.